ARTICLE PROCESSING CHARGES

 - Indicate the corresponding author

-Keywords: Three to six keywords must be used which represent the article.
+Keywords: Three to six keywords must be used that represent the article.

 Introduction: Also included the objectives at the end of this part.